-Experts Reveal How Ducted Air Conditioning Affects Property Value
+Experts Reveal How Ducted Air Con Affects Property Value

 Ducted air conditioning is incredibly worthwhile if you’re looking to heat and cool your entire home.
 Or at least a fair number of rooms.

 But can ducted air conditioning give you more bang for your buck when it’s time to sell?
 Let’s find out.

 Property Valuation and Climate Control

 Having your property valued is an essential step towards obtaining finance, seeking adequate insurance cover, and a valuation is used when dividing up deceased estates.

 The good news is that a valuer can take into account a home’s heating and cooling along with aftermarket upgrades like air conditioners and fireplaces.

 However, they may only check the age and condition of ducted air conditioners and not a unit’s market value.

 HomeLight appraiser Paul Fonseca said that having the receipts and relevant paperwork handy could help inform a valuer of any recent upgrades or the specifics of a system.

 “A lot of times, an appraiser will come and look at an air conditioner, and they’ll see the age on it,” he said.